manuzhang/slides/heron/heron.md

 # Storm limitations (1/2)

+* Multiple levels of scheduling and their complex interaction leads to uncertainty about when tasks are being scheduled.
 * Each worker runs a mix of tasks, making it difficult to reason about the behaviour and performance of a particular task.
 Logs from multiple tasks are also mixed up in a single file.
 * An unhandled exception in a single task takes down the whole worker process killing other (perfectly fine) tasks.
 * Storm assumes that every worker is homogeneous, which results in inefficient utilization of allocated resources, and often results in over-provisioning.
+* Because of the large amount of memory allocated to workers, use of common profiling tools becomes very cumbersome.
 * Storm workers belonging to different topologies but running on the same machine can interfere with each other, which leads to untraceable performance issues.

 ???